 This illustrates one of the core reasons diversity is so important.
 Even the most open-minded person is limited by their life experience and how society treats them.
 In many cases, a problem emerges simply because members of a specific group were never asked.
 A common example of this in both private and public sectors is air-conditioning in buildings, which was calibrated for an all-male workforce and then was essentially forgotten about until a more diverse workforce began asking why they were so cold in the summer.

 Similarly, many groups have a fundamental distrust of government rooted in both historical problems and current issues.
 Many marginalized groups have no reason to approach government agencies with feedback or to work with them, as they believe they won’t be heard or will be rebuffed.
-Any trust that has been built is fragile, and it will take long, hard work to properly strengthen it.
+Any trust that has been built is fragile.
+It will take long, hard work to properly strengthen it.